Go API for HTTP Based Image Processing

 The open source imaginary library enables software developers to crop their images online with just a couple of lines of Go code inside their own applications.
 You can crop your image by providing custom width or height.
 The library makes your job easy by maintaining the Image ratio.
 The library also supports cropping the image by using the libvips built-in smart crop algorithm.
 You can also define the image compression level for PNG images and flip, flop, and rotate your images with ease.

-Image Cropping via Go Library
+How to Image Cropping via Go Library?

 {